If you're seeking to peacefully end your marriage in Washington State, divorce mediation is your best option.

 The parties (you and your spouse) would engage the services of divorce mediator Joe Dillon - instead of using divorce lawyers to litigate or engaging in a collaborative law process.

-Next, the parties would set a good foundation for their negotiations by completing Equitable Mediation's discovery process which is comprised of completing a series of proprietary forms and worksheets which provides the mediator with a better understanding of the couple's financial picture and situational complexities.
+Next, the divorcing parties would set a good foundation for their negotiations by completing Equitable Mediation's discovery process which is comprised of completing a series of proprietary forms and worksheets which provides the mediator with a better understanding of the couple's financial picture and situational complexities.

-Assuming the parties are open to negotiation and compromise, during private and confidential mediation sessions, the mediator would use his expertise in a variety of alternative dispute resolution techniques to identify, help and guide the parties to settlement on all the necessary issues (parenting plan, child support, spousal maintenance / alimony, and community property division) in their divorce case.
+Assuming the parties are open to negotiation and compromise, during a private and confidential mediation session or sessions, the mediator would use his expertise in a variety of alternative dispute resolution techniques to identify, help and guide the parties to settlement on all the necessary issues (parenting plan, child support, spousal maintenance / alimony, and community property division) in their divorce case.
 The mediator does not give legal advice, take sides or make decisions for the parties.
 Instead, he helps both parties negotiate and reach fair solutions that work for each of them (and their children).

 In Washington State, issues pertaining to the care and custody of your children are known as "parenting functions" and must be mutually agreed upon by you and your spouse prior to your divorce, and drafted into a document known as a parenting plan.